percona/pbm-docs/docs/usage/restore.md

     The MongoDB version for both backup and restore data must be within the same major release.

-During the physical restore, pbm-agent processes stop the mongod nodes, clean up the data directory and copy the data from the storage onto every node.
+During the physical restore, `pbm-agent` processes stop the `mongod` nodes, clean up the data directory and copy the data from the storage onto every node.

 The following diagram shows the physical restore flow:

 ![image](../_images/pbm-phys-restore-shard.png)

-### Physical restore known limitations

-Tracking restore progress via `pbm status` is currently not available during physical restores.
-To check the restore status, the options are:

-* Check the stderr logs of the leader `pbm-agent`.
-The leader ID is printed once the restore has started.

-* Check the status in the metadata file created on the remote storage for the restore.
-This file is in the root of the storage path and has the format `.pbm.restore/<restore_timestamp>.json`

 After the restore is complete, do the following: